pulumi/pulumi-hugo/themes/default/content/docs/guides/crossguard/configuration.md

 ---
-title: Configurable Policy Packs | CrossGuard
+title_tag: Configurable Policy Packs | CrossGuard
+title: Configurable Policy Packs
 meta_desc: Configuration allows you to write flexible policies that can be reused across you organization.
 linktitle: Configuration
 weight: 3